 c.
 Amounts Required.
 The total amount of the naming gift must be large enough to provide annual income distribution, in total dollars or as a percentage of the total expendable budget of the affected component of the University, to enable the affected component of the University to operate at a fundamentally different and advanced level of excellence.

 d.
 Payment Options.
 Naming gifts may be funded through current gifts (e.g., cash, securities, and charitable lead trusts), agreements for future gifts payable within five (5) calendar years, irrevocable testamentary bequests or a combination thereof.
-Any exception to the five-year period for agreement for future gifts will be based upon the recommendation of the Vice President for Development, Alumni and Community Engagement and the approval of the President.
+Any exception to the five-year period for agreement for future gifts will be based upon the recommendation of the Vice President for Development and Alumni Relations and the approval of the President.

 e.
 Endowment Requirement.
 If not otherwise required to be a naming endowment, at least a portion of the naming gift must be allocated to an endowment to support ongoing maintenance and renovation.

 f.
 Alternate Recognition.
 If the component of the University to which the name is attached ceases to exist (a building is razed or an institute is discontinued, for example), then the University will recognize the donor by attaching the name to a comparable component of the University.